NaveenSharma07/to_do_list_asessment/README.md

 - Modern and clean design.
 - To - do Application where you can add , update or delete your tasks.

+## Steps to run this project :-
+- Open the HTML file of this folder in a browser.